ufs-community/ufs-srweather-app/docs/UsersGuide/source/Introduction.rst

 The Unified Forecast System (:term:`UFS`) is a community-based, coupled, comprehensive Earth modeling system.
 NOAA's operational model suite for numerical weather prediction (:term:`NWP`) is quickly transitioning to the UFS from a number of different modeling systems.
 The UFS enables research, development, and contribution opportunities within the broader :term:`Weather Enterprise` (including government, industry, and academia).
 For more information about the UFS, visit the `UFS Portal <https://ufscommunity.org/>`__.

 The UFS includes `multiple applications <https://ufscommunity.org/science/aboutapps/>`__ that support different forecast durations and spatial domains.
 This documentation describes the UFS Short-Range Weather (SRW) Application, which targets predictions of atmospheric behavior on a limited spatial domain and on time scales from minutes to several days.
 The SRW Application v2.0.0 release includes a prognostic atmospheric model, pre- and post-processing, and a community workflow for running the system end-to-end.
-These components are documented within this User's Guide and supported through a `community forum <https://forums.ufscommunity.org/>`_.
-New and improved capabilities for this release include the addition of a verification package (METplus) for both deterministic and ensemble simulations and support for four stochastically perturbed perturbation schemes.
+These components are documented within this User's Guide and supported through a `community forum <https://forums.ufscommunity.org/>`__.
+New and improved capabilities for this release include the addition of a verification package (METplus) for both deterministic and ensemble simulations and support for four stochastically perturbed physics schemes.
 Future work will expand the capabilities of the application to include data assimilation (DA) and a forecast restart/cycling capability.

 This documentation provides a :ref:`Quick Start Guide <NCQuickstart>` designed for use on `Level 1 systems <https://github.com/ufs-community/ufs-srweather-app/wiki/Supported-Platforms-and-Compilers>`__ or as an overview of the workflow.
 It also provides a :ref:`Container-Based Quick Start Guide <QuickstartC>` for running the SRW Application in a container and a :ref:`detailed guide <BuildRunSRW>` for running the SRW App on any supported platform.
 Additionally, this User's Guide provides an overview of the :ref:`release components <Components>` and details on how to customize or modify different portions of the workflow.